YoobeeWebTutors/javascript-manual/04-variables.md

 ## Variable Names

 Names for things in JavaScript, such as variables, should be formed from the 26 upper and lower case letters (A ..
 Z, a .. z), the 10 digits (0 ..
-9), and _ (underbar).
+9), and _ (underscore).

 Variables and functions should start with a lower case letter.

 Variables in JavaScript cannot start with a digit.

+Variables and functions cannot have spaces in their names.

 There are tons of reserved keywords in JavaScript that you can't use as a name. `var` is one of them.
 Check [Mozilla Developer Network's Lexical Grammar](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords) page for the complete list of words you can't use.
-Notable reserved words inclued `class`, and `super`, but you can use `className` and `superMan`.
+Notable reserved words include `class`, and `super`, but you can use `className` and `superMan`.

 ### Naming Conventions